isadia-brian/Learning-React/src/Tutorial/Lesson-one/README.md

 function AmazingBoxes() {
     // ...
   }

 ```

-When a child component needs some data from a parent, ==pass it by props== instead of nesting definitions.
+When a child component needs some data from a parent, _pass it by props_ instead of nesting definitions.